bradut/SlingBox-Channel-Changer-Server/README.md

 **Prerequisites**:

-- You will need to **create a TvGuide web site** somewhere on your local machine or on the Internet.
+- You will need to **create a TV Guide web site** somewhere on your local machine or on the Internet.
 - You need to have a functional Slinger server, on a Windows machine.

-For demo purposes, I created two TVGuides apps on my server:<br />
+For demo purposes, I created two TV Guides apps on my server:<br />
 <http://tvGuideAnalogue.dima.mobi/TvGuide.html><br />
 <http://tvGuideDigital.dima.mobi/TvGuide.html><br />
 [They **will NOT work for you** because they are configured to work with my Slingbox devices, but you can use them as examples.]